#1 It does not respect your time

 #2 Lack of character development

-Revolutionary Girl Utena is, unsurprisingly, about a rebellious girl called Utena, a pink-haired beauty whose life was changed by an encounter with a man who was like a fairytale prince.
-This encounter left such an impression on her that Utena decided to become a prince as well.
+Revolutionary Girl Utena is, unsurprisingly, about a rebellious girl called Utena.
+She is a pink-haired beauty whose life was changed by an encounter with a man who was like a fairytale prince.
+This meeting left such an impression on her that Utena decided to become a prince as well.
 She started dressing in male clothes and would keep this up even as she became a teenager and memories of that fairytale prince grew hazy.